Acknowledging Place is a space generated for physical reflection for you to sit under and consider an Aboriginal perspective of caring for Country.

 As an Aboriginal artist, acknowledging the Traditional Custodians and the Country I walk on is always present.
 Placing large versions of the Cotton Tree leaves in the colours of the Aboriginal flag in situ, aims to make the audience ponder what was here.
 To not only acknowledge the Traditional Custodians of the land they are walking on, but also think about their biocultural knowledges and in turn the effects colonisation had on our environment with introduced species and European land management practices.

-The work will be activated as a gathering place for the sharing and recognising of an alternate knowledge system with yarning circles, storytelling and workshops.
+During Curiocity Brisbane 2022 the work was activated as a gathering place for the sharing and recognising of an alternate knowledge system with yarning circles, storytelling and workshops.

 About the Creator